Packaging Materials Industry in Hong Kong

 In the US and Japan, local packaging companies are capable of producing packaging containers on a large scale.
 Therefore, Hong Kong exporters generally target at the small/medium factories in these countries, whose smaller orders are usually not accommodated by the domestic large packaging factories.

-The Chinese mainland has been a major consumer goods production centre which generates mammoth demand for packaging materials.
+Mainland China has been a major consumer goods production centre which generates mammoth demand for packaging materials.
 The growth in other businesses on the mainland has also boosted the demand for advertising, packaging and printing.
 In the meantime, more consumer goods manufacturers outsource their packaging production to specialised packagers.
 These developments have created business opportunities for packaging subcontractors.

 The Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA)